pretix/pretix/doc/api/resources/exporters.rst

 pretix and it's plugins include a number of data exporters that allow you to bulk download various data from pretix in different formats.
 This page shows you how to use these exporters through the API.

-.. versionchanged:: 3.13

-   This feature has been added to the API.

 .. warning::

    While we consider the methods listed on this page to be a stable API, the availability and specific input field